bswck/oneliners/README.md

 # oneliners
-Can you write these in one line?
+Can you write these in one line of Python?

 ## 😆 Funnily easy
 - [ ] The Fizz Buzz game.